 Living in Plymouth, you’d be silly not to have headed for Dartmoor whilst restrictions have been in place.
 Although it’s definitely more tricky now we have to stay more local.
 With wide open spaces, the National Park offers the perfect setting for the kids to run free and not have to worry about distancing.
 Obviously some places are busier than others, but if you avoid those such as Cadover Bridge (where it seems the two metre rule does not apply!) you can find some fabulous spots.
 We enjoyed the old airfield at Yelverton once we were allowed to drive again for exercise last time.
 The kids have vast amounts of space to ride their bikes and play hide and seek in the gorse bushes.
 There’s even an ice cream van – bonus!

 No list compiled by me would be complete without a mention of my beloved Saltram, would it?
-The parkland and pump track is open, but the formal gardens and house remains closed.
-And you now don’t have to book a slot to get into the gardens.
+The parkland and pump track is open, but the house remains closed.
+You might even be lucky to spot the snowdrops.
 But beware how busy it gets, and Saltram bosses have already put out a warning that if it gets too rammed, they’ll shut the car park like the first lockdown and we’ll only be able to get in by foot or bike.
 Every man and their dog will think it’s one of the best Plymouth places to go in lockdown.

 Where is your favourite outdoor space in and around Plymouth?
 Where will you be heading for some fresh air?